 Dianthus flowers are beautiful and popular perennial blooms often referred to as pinks, carnations, or Sweet Williams.
 The name pink makes sense given that nearly all dianthus varieties are some shade of pink or red, whether light, dark, or somewhere in between.
 Dianthus plants are native to Asia and Europe, but are grown in gardens throughout the world.

 These colorful plants bloom in the spring and throughout the summer.
 They’re often used as ground cover, but are also grown in gardens or planters mixed with other flower varieties, such as columbine, geranium, and artemisia.
-Available in more than 300 varieties and plenty of vibrant colors, dianthus flowers are known to attract butterflies, hummingbirds, and bees.
+Available in more than 300 varieties and plenty of vibrant colors, dianthus flower is one the flowers that allure pollinators such butterflies, hummingbirds, and bees.

 What does dianthus look like?